 I make gingerbread biscuits every year.
 I don’t know why as I gorge on far too many of them.
 They are seriously addictive!
 They’re so simple to make although the secret to perfectly shaped biscuits is to cut them again after baking.
 Shhhh.
 I didn’t tell you that.

-Hands-on Time inc. Chilling 80 minutes (plus cooling)
+Hands-on Time inc. 15 minutes (plus cooling and chilling)

 1/4 tsp Fine salt

 250g Icing sugar (optional)